New Living Translation

 The New Living Translation (NLT) is a translation of the Bible in contemporary English.
 Published in 1996 by Tyndale House Foundation, the NLT was created "by 90 leading Bible scholars."
 The NLT relies on recently published critical editions of the original Hebrew, Aramaic, and Greek texts.

 The origin of the NLT came from a project aiming to revise The Living Bible (TLB).
 This effort eventually led to the creation of the NLT—a new translation separate from the LB.
-The first NLT edition retains some stylistic influences of the LB, but these are less evident in text revisions that have been published since.
+The first NLT edition retains some text of the LB, but these are less evident in text revisions that have been published since.

 Translation philosophy

 The New Living Translation used translators from a variety of Christian denominations.
 The method combined an attempt to translate the original texts simply and literally with a dynamic equivalence synergy approach used to convey the thoughts behind the text where a literal translation may have been difficult to understand or even misleading to modern readers.
 A part of the reasoning behind adapting the language for accessibility is the premise that more people will hear the Bible read aloud in a church service than are likely to read it or study it on their own.

 It has been suggested that this "thought-for-thought" methodology, while making the translation easier to understand, is less accurate than a literal (formal equivalence) method, and thus the New Living Translation may not be suitable for those wishing to undertake detailed study of the Bible.